Spanish Road: 1601–1609: Swiss and Valtellinese routes

-The alternative was for the Spanish to go even further east and march their armies northeast from Milan through the Valtellina, the southernmost territory of the Three Leagues.
-At the eastern end of the Valtellina was the Stelvio Pass, and on the far side of that was the County of Tyrol, yet another Austrian Habsburg territory from which Spanish forces could proceed northwest via Further Austria to Upper Alsace and then north across Lorraine to the Spanish Netherlands, as described above.
-Indeed, the Spanish Governor of Milan, the Count of Fuentes, had already negotiated a deal with the Three Leagues to use this route as early as 1592.

-However, the Three Leagues was like the Swiss Confederacy a biconfessional federation, comprising a patchwork of Catholic and Protestant districts, and the latter resented the Spanish presence within their borders for the same reasons as their Swiss coreligionists; furthermore their hostility to Spain was stoked for geopolitical reasons by Spain's Catholic enemies France and Venice.
-In 1603 the Venetians persuaded the Leagues to grant them exclusive access to the Valtellina, thereby nullifying the agreement the Leagues had signed with Fuentes eleven years previously.
-The governor responded by erecting Fort Fuentes on the Milanese-Valtellinese border in a bid to intimidate the Three Leagues into repudiating the Venetian treaty, but to little effect.
+The alternative was to march northeast from Milan through the Valtellina, the southernmost territory of the Three Leagues.
+The Valtellina allowed Spanish troops to enter the Austrian-held County of Tyrol via the Stelvio Pass, before proceeding through Alsace and Lorraine as above.
+As early as 1592, the Count of Fuentes, Spanish Governor of Milan, negotiated a deal to use this route.
+However, like the Swiss, the Three Leagues contained Catholic and Protestant districts, the latter objecting to the Spanish presence for the same reasons.
+In addition, factions backed by France and Venice persuaded the Leagues to grant them exclusive access to the Valtellina in 1603, thereby nullifying the 1592 agreement with Fuentes.
+In a bid to intimidate the Leagues, the Spanish constructed Fort Fuentes on the Milanese-Valtellinese border, but to little effect.

-Thus by 1610 all three variants of the Spanish Road had become largely impassable to Spanish troops, owing to the French annexation of Bugey and Bresse, the heavy restrictions imposed on transit through the Swiss Confederacy, and the Venetian treaty with the Three Leagues.
-However, this disruption did not matter overly much in the short term as in 1609 the Twelve Years' Truce came into effect, suspending fighting in the Eighty Years' War and temporarily removing the need for Spain to keep up a steady stream of reinforcements to the Army of Flanders.
+By 1610, all three variants of the Road had become largely impassable to Spanish troops.
+However, in 1609 the Twelve Years' Truce came into effect, suspending the Eighty Years' War, and temporarily removing the need for a steady stream of reinforcements to the Army of Flanders.

 1619–1635: Reopened Valtellinese route

 The Twelve Years' Truce broke down in 1619 (two years ahead of its projected expiry date), and Spain therefore found itself obliged to start sending large armies to the Low Countries again.
 It therefore became imperative to find a way of reopening the Spanish Road as soon as possible.

 The Duke of Feria, Fuentes's successor as Governor of Milan, therefore instigated a Catholic insurrection in the Three Leagues, sparking a religious civil war, the Bündner Wirren (Graubünden Disturbances), within the federation.
 While the Leagues fought among themselves he then invaded the Valtellina in a bid to annex the territory outright and thereby reopen the Spanish Road via Tyrol.
 This alarmed France, which sent an expeditionary force to the Valtellina under the command of the famed mountain warfare specialist Lesdiguières.
-The resulting Valtellina War ended in stalemate, and under the Treaty of Monzón (1626) Spain was forced to return the Valtellina to the Three Leagues, but crucially the road through Valtellina to the Stelvio Pass was reopened, enabling troop movements along the Spanish Road to resume.
+The resulting Valtellina War ended in stalemate, and under the 1626 Treaty of Monzón, Spain was forced to return the Valtellina.
+However, the route through the Stelvio Pass was reopened, enabling troop movements along the Spanish Road to resume.